erikras/multireducer/docs/Usage.md

 export default ListComponent;
 ```

 Or if you mounted one copy of reducer, access needed part of state directly.
-And tell `bindActionCreators` what is your `multireducerKey`, in this example it should be 'additional'.
+And tell `bindActionCreators` what is your `reducerKey`, in this example it should be 'additional'.

 ```javascript
 import React, { Component, PropTypes } from 'react';